EventStore/eventstore.org/_posts/2019-10-10-event-store-packages-for-amazon-linux-2.md

 #### Phasing out support for AWS Auto Scaling groups
 Running Event Store in AWS EC2 Auto Scaling groups (AGS) is no longer a recommended practice because AGS can end up simultaneously or near simultaneously deleting all instances

-To learn more about running Event Store clusters, click [here](https://eventstore.org/docs/server/cluster-with-manager-nodes/index.html).
+To learn more about running Event Store clusters, [read this guide](https://eventstore.org/docs/server/cluster-with-manager-nodes/index.html).

 #### Systemd instead of System V init system
 As of Amazon Linux 2, [System V init has been replaced with systemd service and systems manager](https://aws.amazon.com/amazon-linux-2/release-notes/).
 Event Store is now started using `systemctl` instead of `initctl`